1 tall can (14.75 ounces) wild Alaska sockeye salmon

 1/4 cup water

-1. To make the parsley sauce, process all the ingredients in a food processor until a smooth paste is formed.
+1. To make the parsley sauce, process all the ingredients in a food processor until a smooth paste is formed, about 30 seconds.
 Set aside.

-2. In a medium bowl, combine canned Alaska salmon, mayo, 4 tablespoons parsley sauce, shallots, lemon zest and juice, capers, 4 tablespoons minced parsley, and olive oil in a medium bowl and fold gently to incorporate.
+2. In a medium bowl, combine canned wild Alaska salmon, mayo, ¼ cup parsley sauce, shallots, lemon zest and juice, capers, ¼ cup minced parsley, and olive oil and fold gently to incorporate.
 Adjust seasoning to taste with salt and pepper, adding more lemon juice, olive oil, or parsley sauce if desired.

 3. Stuff salmon mixture into piquillo peppers.

-4. Arrange baguette slices on a serving board and lay a stuffed pepper on each one.
+4. Arrange baguette slices on a serving board and lay a stuffed pepper on each.

-5. Top each one with a dollop of parsley sauce and sprinkle them with the remaining 1 tablespoon parsley, drizzle with olive oil, and sprinkle with coarse sea salt.
+5. Top each one with a dollop of parsley sauce and sprinkle with the remaining two tablespoons parsley, drizzle with olive oil, and sprinkle with coarse sea salt.
 Secure each one with a toothpick and serve immediately.